Gizmo-Gurus-LLC/Github-Auto-Backup/README.md

 - Won’t interfere with your workflow—runs quietly in the background
 - Won’t upload unintended changes—keeps your repositories under control

-## License
-GitHub Auto Backup is free for personal and open-source use.
-Feel free to fork it, contribute, and customize it.
-However, commercial use is not allowed.

-**© 2025 Blum-Novotest, Inc.**
-This software is provided "as is" with no guarantees.
-Use at your own risk.

 ## Want to Contribute?
 Fork the repo, submit issues, or improve the code—your contributions are welcome!